As an Amazon Associate, I earn from qualifying purchases.

 • Even if you cook fewer beets, you need a minimum of 1 cup of water in the Instant Pot for it to function correctly.

-• Store beets in an air-tight container in the fridge for up to a week.
+• Allow the beets to fully cool and then you can store them in an air-tight container in the fridge for up to a week.

-a bowl of pressure cooker beets in front of an instant pot
+a plate of beets topped with salt in front of an Instant Pot.

 Prep: 5 minutes